industrial-edge/upload-app-to-iem-with-iectl/docs/installation.md

 ## Build Docker images

-1. Copy the [src](../src) folder with all application files to your Linux device.
+1. Copy the [src](../src) folder with all application files to your Linux VM.
 2. Open up your terminal.
 3. Build docker images by running these commands: